blocher/oneholyname/public/wp-content/plugins/wp-hide-post/readme.txt

 = I have an idea to improve this feature further, what can I do? =

-Please contact me on my blog [An Apple a Day](http://www.konceptus.net/wp-hide-post/).
+Please contact me on my blog [ScriptBurn.com](http://scriptburn.com/wp-hide-post/).
 I'm looking forward to hearing any suggestions.

 = I just found something that doesn't look right, do I just sit on it? =

 By all means no!
-Please report any bugs on my blog [An Apple a Day](http://www.konceptus.net/wp-hide-post/).
+Please report any bugs on my blog [ScriptBurn.com](http://scriptburn.com/wp-hide-post/).
 I'd really appreciate it.
 This is free software and I rely on the help of people like you to maintain it.

 = I'm worried this could reduce my search engine ranking.
 Is it gonna? =

 Not at all.
 On the contrary.
 All the content you include on your blog, even though it's not directly accessible from the homepage for example, it's still to be available when search engines crawl your site, and will remain linkable for those individuals that are interested in it.
-Furthermore, if you use some sitemap generation plugin (like the [Google XML Sitemaps](http://wordpress.org/extend/plugins/google-sitemap-generator/) plugin I use on my own [blog](http://www.konceptus.net/)) all the content will be published to web crawlers and will be picked up by search engines.
+Furthermore, if you use some sitemap generation plugin (like the [Google XML Sitemaps](http://wordpress.org/extend/plugins/google-sitemap-generator/) plugin I use on my own [ScriptBurn.com](http://scriptburn.com/)) all the content will be published to web crawlers and will be picked up by search engines.
 In fact, this plugin will make your SEO more effective by allowing you to add content that you wouldn't otherwise want to show on your homepage.

 = I used the 'WP low Profiler' plugin before.
 This one sounds just like it. =